aramxc/Steganography-Converter/README.md

 ## Usage

 Simply follow the instructions on the page, upload an initial image you want to conceal, then upload a second image you want to hide the image inside of, and observe the results.
-You can right click > save to save your concealed image.
+You can right click > save as to save your concealed image.

 ## Functions